 Automation

-6-person manual team replaced
+6-person team replaced

 Operations Autopilot